TLS certificates and trust model

 Etcd uses TLS for communication between Deephaven services and etcd.
 Those certificates are generated by Deephaven and are separate from the certificates clients trust.

 If etcd should be reached on a different network interface than the machine's main Deephaven identity, use DH_NODE_N_ETCD_IP.
-When you change etcd network or TLS settings, make sure your etcd data is backed up.
+When you change the etcd network or TLS settings, make sure your etcd data is backed up.
 See [link to etcd add node].

 Request routing with Envoy